 '''

-univention-certificate new -name fullyqualifiedhostname
+$ univention-certificate new -name fullyqualifiedhostname

 '''

 The fully qualified domain name of the computer should be given as the name.
-In the default setting the certificate is valid for five years.
-The standard value can be changed by setting the Univention Configuration Registry variable ssl/default/days.
+By default the certificate is valid for five years.
+The standard value can be changed by setting the Univention Configuration Registry Variable ssl/default/days.

-3.2.
-Signing of certificate signing requests by the UCS certificate authority
+3.2 Signing of certificate signing requests by the UCS certificate authority is the file name of the certificate to be created.